Cacti/plugin_syslog/README.md

 	--------------------- end /etc/rsyslog.d/cacti.conf ---------------------

 Ensure you restart rsyslog after these changes are completed.
 Other logging servers such as Syslog-NG are also supported with this plugin.
+Please see some additional documentation here: [Cacti Documentation Site](https://docs.cacti.net/plugin:syslog.config)

 We are using the pure integer values that rsyslog provides to both the priority and facility in this version syslog, which makes the data collection must less costly for the database.
 We have also started including the 'program' syslog column for searching and storage and alert generation.